 the binomial constructor

-The binomial constructor encodes the general two-part structure maintained by the complement of the hyperbolic figure eight knot, and its coherent external transform space—defined by the volume of the 24-dimensional unit hypersphere, or the density of the Leech lattice.
-Where A_external = the external geometric action of each transform, B_external = the external boundaries that action takes place on—expressed in Planck constants, A_internal= the internal geometric action, and box symbol = the internal inversion boundary of the minimal hyperbolic structure.
+The binomial constructor encodes the general two-part structure of the complement of the hyperbolic figure eight knot, and its coherent external transform space—the volume of the 24-dimensional unit hypersphere.
+Where A_external = the external geometric action of each transform, B_external = the external boundaries that action takes place on—expressed in Planck constants, A_internal= the internal geometric action, and box symbol = the hyperbolic inversion boundary—constructed from the normalized Planck length = l_p, the normalized Planck mass = m_p, and the square of the normalized Planck charge = q_p.

-Every constant of Nature is coherently maintained by this bi-part structure, using one of the hyperbolic partition equation's simple (one-dimensional) transforms.
-Those transforms include: two polar expressions (expressed in powers of zhe_r and zhe_theta), and 6 Cartesian expressions—the 2-part products, the 3-part products, the 2-part sums, the 3-part sums, the 2-part quadrances, and the 3-part quadrances.
+Every constant of Nature uses one of the hyperbolic partition equation's simple ( one–dimensional ) transforms—defining a symmetric transform coherently maintained by this bi–part structure.
+Those transforms include: two polar expressions ( expressed in powers of zhe_theta and zhe_r ), and 6 Cartesian expressions: the 2–part products, the 3–part products, the 2–part sums, the 3–part sums, the 2–part quadrances, and the 3–part quadrances.

 2-part products 1 and 2